Kew Specialist Certificate in Display and Nursery Glasshouses

 The programme involves:

 - working full-time within Kew glasshouses – Palm House, Waterlily House, Princess of Wales Conservatory and Tropical Nursery

 The coursework involves:

 - attending the Kew Diploma lectures on Protected Cropping & Environmental Controls and The Management of Living Collections

-- completing a pest and disease project looking at a range of P&D affecting plants grown under glass
+- completing a pest and disease project looking at a range of pests and diseases affecting plants grown under glass

 - FEPA PA1 & PA6aw